16 Treatment effect models

 #> 3 diethf:sexM 2.66 0.891 2.99 2.91e- 3 0.912 4.41

-Note that the male effect is larger that the diet effect, and the diet effect is statistically significant for both sexes, with the males having a higher effect by between 1 and 4.5 grams.
+Note that the male effect is larger that the diet effect, and the diet effect is statistically significant for both sexes, with diet affecting males more by between 1 and 4.5 grams.

 \[ Y_i = \beta_0 + \beta_1 x_{i,1} + \beta_2 x_{i,2} + \varepsilon_i \]

 In this model, the \(\beta_1\) is a general diet effect that applies regardless of sex.
-In R we use the following code using a +
+In R, we use the following code, employing a +

 instead of *